asdf-community/asdf-direnv/README.md

 After setup, close and open your terminal.

-The automatic setup follows the steps documented bellow in the manual section, and will hint which files were modified, you might want to review its changes.
+The automatic setup follows the steps documented below in the manual section, and will hint which files were modified, you might want to review its changes.

 <details>